JessicaPorf/OfficialIMS/README.md

 I used Mockito to help run my tests, it is a mocking framework.
 A Java based library that is used for effective unit testing of Java applications.
 Mockito is used to mock interfaces so that a dummy functionality can be added to a mock interface that can be used in unit testing.

+## Test analyse

+I analysed my code with SonarQube.
+Initially I found 0 bugs, 66 code smells, 29.1% test coverage...
+I then added tests for my services functions in my project which would have raised the test coverage somewhat significantly by around 10%; however I encountered issues when updating my project as SonarQube would not read the new tests I had made for it, so it did not carry out the function where it improved my test coverage as well as identifying some code smells in which I had corrected.

 ## Deployment

 I have one major release, however I have pushed multiple versions of my IMS each one slightly more improved than the previous.
 This was me working in an Agile way.
 Having a quick release framework allows me to push the MVP out to customers as soon as possible.
 Which allows time for feedback and further improvemnt in upcoming releases.